TapiocaFox/Daijishou/README.md

 ![](/imgs/highlight.gif)

 ### Q&A(5/7): What about other features
-Daijishō also allow you to manage apps, search games, hotkeys, provide detail page, playing button sounds, video background and theme-color etc.
+Daijishō also allow you to manage apps, search games, hotkeys, provide detail page, play button sounds, video background and theme-color etc.

 ![](/imgs/apps.png)
 ![](/imgs/game_detail.gif)